Battle of Paouingnan

 The Dahomean forces, reinforced by Ghezo’s reorganized army and the Mino, repelled Oyo’s expeditionary troops along the northern frontier near the modern Benin–Nigeria border, forcing Oyo to abandon its attempt to enforce tribute and securing Dahomey’s independence.
 This arrangement continued for nearly a century, symbolizing Oyo’s dominance over the coastal and interior polities of Yorubaland and the Fon kingdom of Dahomey.
-By the early nineteenth century, however, Oyo’s power had begun to decline due to internal conflicts, Fulani pressure from the north, and the weakening of its military authority.[4]
-When King Ghezo (r.
+By the early nineteenth century, however, Oyo’s power had begun to decline due to internal conflicts, Fulani pressure from the north, and the weakening of its military authority When King Ghezo (r.
 1818–1858) came to the throne of Dahomey, he refused to maintain the tribute payments.
-“Ghezo liberated Dahomey from its subjection to Oyo by defeating the latter in 1823.”
-The conflict culminated in Dahomean victories over Oyo forces sent to re-impose control, effectively ending Dahomey’s tributary relationship.
+Oyo attacked, and the conflict culminated in Dahomean victories over Oyo forces sent to re-impose control, effectively ending Dahomey’s tributary relationship.

-This significant battle led to multiple victorious campaigns and slave raids Against the Egbado and Ketu.
+This significant battle led to multiple victorious campaigns and slave raids against the Egbado and Ketu.
 In the mid-19th century, the Dahomey army attacked Egba towns, taking prisoners, some of whom were later sacrificed, provoking outrage among the Egba people.
-Influential leaders, including Efunroye Tinubu, Landuji Oshodi, and Sodeke.